scrayosnet/open-match-kotlin-client/packages.md

 solution on-top of the Protobuf definitions that Open Match already provides.
 We'll try to update the Open Match mappings every time that there is an API change.

-# Package net.justchunks.openmatch.client
+# Package net.scrayos.openmatch.client

 The main package of the Client implementation that hosts the overall interface as well as the concrete implementations.
 This package can be used to instantiate the desired implementation and to start the communication with the Frontend.

-# Package net.justchunks.openmatch.client.wrapper
+# Package net.scrayos.openmatch.client.wrapper

 The package that contains the wrappers of the raw gRPC objects so that those objects can be easier used and constructed without touching any of the gRPC internals.